 More Info: For more information see our Seven Sevens FAQs

-Accommodation: Details of accommodation in the Newcastle area are available at www.discovernorthernireland.com and from Down District Council’s Tourist Information Office in Newcastle, Tel 028 43722222, Email firstname.lastname@example.org.
+Accommodation: Details of accommodation in the Newcastle area are available at www.discovernorthernireland.com or VisitMourneMountains.com and also Visitor Information Centre in Newcastle, Tel 028 43722222, Email email@example.com.

 Transport: This is a “circular” walk and therefore participants may leave their cars in Donard Car Park which is open to the public at all times.
 Ulsterbus operate a “Mourne Rambler” service during July and August which circles the Mournes and may be useful for retirees.
 The timetable is available at http://www.translink.co.uk/ .
 The club cannot provide transport for walkers who withdraw from the event during the day.